dappforce/awesome-subsocial/README.md

 ## Examples

 ### [Twitter Dapp](https://www.youtube.com/watch?v=jeTrpltqAqc&list=LL&index=187)
-Decentralized Twitter app built in 50 minutes during a webinar.
+A decentralized Twitter app built in 50 minutes during a webinar.

 Source Code: [GitHub](https://github.com/dappforce/twitter-example)

-Built by: Subsocial Team
+Built by: The Subsocial Team

 ### Contributing
-If you believe you have built something awesome on top of Subsocial, feel free to create a PR to add it in the list.
+If you believe you have built something awesome on top of Subsocial, feel free to create a PR to add it to the list.